grafana/loki/docs/sources/configuration/_index.md

 # store and object_store below affect which <storage_config> key is
 # used.

 # Which store to use for the index.
-Either aws, aws-dynamo, gcp, bigtable, bigtable-hashed,
+Either aws, aws-dynamo, gcp, bigtable, avatica, bigtable-hashed,
 # cassandra, boltdb or boltdb-shipper.
 store: <string>